 Glossary

-Collection: A group of metadata commonly organized by a data facility, organization or project and often stored in a database or web accessible folder.
+Collection: A group of metadata records commonly organized by a data facility, organization or project and often stored in a database or web accessible folder.

 Concept: General term for describing a documentation entity.
 Concepts can occur in many dialects where they are typically represented (in XML) by an element.